kristinriebe/FofIngest/README.md

 FofIngest/build/FofIngest.x -s mysql -D TestDB -T FOF -U myusername -P mypassword -H 127.0.0.1 -O 3306 -M 50 -a 0.5 -l 2 -b 1000 -n 100 -g 1024 -i 5 -m 20 -I 1.e6 -d fof_example.DAT

 Replace myusername and mypassword with your own credentials.
 -s: type of database (e.g. mysql, unix_sqlsrv_odbc)
 -D: database name
 -T: table name
 -H: host
 -O: port
 -d: data file
 -M: snapshot number (snapnum)
 -a: expansion factor
 -l: level
 -b: boxsize
 -n: min. number of particles in FOF group; NOTE: code assumes that FOF-groups are sorted by np in decreasing order, will stop reading if number of particles falls below this minimum
 -g: grid cells for ix,iy,iz, per dimension
 -i: start at this row
 -m: read at most this number of rows
 -I: idfactor for fofId calculation

-NOTE: One can also use -R 1.
+NOTE: One can also use `-R 1`.
 This would try to resume the connection, if something fails.
 But then be careful and check later on if all rows were ingested and contain meaningful values.
 Erroneous rows must be deleted manually.
 Missing rows can be inserted using startRow and maxRows.
 That's quite fast, since